-A brilliant line I heard at the Boston Book Festival last month by technology writer Nick Carr, commenting on the future of hi-tech: “You won’t have a job but you’ll have a REALLY cool umbrella.”
-Nick seems to have diminished expectations for our collective imagination, while I take a more optimistic view.
-I say you won’t have a job but you’ll have your favorite classic rock song playing in your ear, selected by eye movements.
+A brilliant line I heard at the Boston Book Festival a few weeks ago by technology writer Nick Carr, commenting on the future of hi-tech: “You won’t have a job but you’ll have a REALLY cool umbrella.”
+Nick seems to have diminished expectations for our collective imagination, while I take a more optimistic view of the days ahead.
+I grant you won’t have a job, but you will have your favorite classic rock song playing in your ear, selected by eye movements.

 North Korean leader Kim Jong-un is at it again, railing against American “cannibals” this week, apparently in reaction to the UN resolution calling for his regime to be referred to the International Criminal Court for crimes against humanity.
 If KJU continues to fulminate against decadent Westerners, I’m thinking that with my deep experience in coaching psycho-despots in business I could offer some valuable dictator-whispering the next time I'm in Pyongyang.
 (I would explain to him that unlike every other American I don’t eat human flesh.)
 But of course there are others who are a better fit.
 In fact, I don’t understand why the US government doesn’t send over its crack diplomat, Dennis Rodman.
 (Ok, that wasn’t the best choice of words.)
 If Rodman is unavailable, the Communist leader is also a big fan of Eric Clapton.
 (Eric honed his diplomatic skills decades ago with his rock band Cream, mediating fights between Ginger Baker and the late Jack Bruce.)